5 Years of Maintenance Cost for a Mazda

 While owning a car is never free, these numbers show that Mazda ownership is manageable, especially when paired with thoughtful maintenance planning and proactive care.

 1. Follow the Maintenance Schedule – Mazda provides a clear schedule in the owner’s manual.
-Following it helps prevent costly repairs down the road.
+Following it helps prevent costly repairs down the road and keeps your Mazda scheduled maintenance cost as predictable as possible.

 2. Use Genuine Parts – Genuine Mazda parts ensure reliability and longevity.